borglab/gtsam-packaging/README.md

   is produced (e.g. ``gtsam_4.0.2.orig.tar.gz``) and stored in this branch.

-- ubuntu/{xenial,bionic,focal}: these branches mirror the
+- ubuntu/release: this branche mirrors the
-  "develop" branch, but have additionally the packaging files in the "debian" subdirectory, and any changes to the original source code necessary for packaging.
+  "develop" branch, but also has the packaging files in the "debian" subdirectory, and any changes to the original source code necessary for packaging.
 Ideally there should be no changes necessary to the gtsam source files.
 Any such changes must be